seafooood/CodeSnippetsFromBlogPosts/React/UnitTesting/getByTestId/README.md

 ## Procedure

-- We are going to test a simple component called DemoGetByTestId.
-Note that the div contains the attribue `data-testid="current-selection"`.
+- We are going to test a simple component called DemoGetByTestId. `npx create-react-app demo-get-by-test-id`

+- Change directory `cd demo-get-by-test-id`

+- Create file `DemoGetByTestId.js`.Note that the div contains the attribue `data-testid="current-selection"`.

 ```js
 const DemoGetByTestId = () => (